 8 December 2014 (Corrections made and additional image content added on 11 July 2016) | Clearwater, Florida.
 For Sassy Reuven, a former member of the elite Israel Defence Forces (IDF) Paratrooper Brigade (חֲטִיבַת הַצַנְחָנִים), it seems as if the saga he was about to recount happened yesterday.
 The events of July 1976, now more than thirty-eight years removed, are seared into his memory.
 However, to Mr. Reuven, they seemed to have happened only yesterday.
 Likewise, for many lecture attendees, the unfolding of the hostage rescue at Entebbe, Uganda, is unforgettable.

 The address, sponsored by the Chabad (חב”ד) of Clearwater and Chabad of Pinellas County, took place before a capacity crowd at the nearby Holiday Inn Express.
-Among the many present were members and representatives of 20th Century Aviation Magazine, Sar-El (שר-אל), Friends of the IDF, Florida Aviation Historical Society and a member of the Paratroopers Brigade who served after Sassy.
+Among the many present were members and representatives of Military Aviation Chronicles, Sar-El (שר-אל), Friends of the IDF, Florida Aviation Historical Society and a member of the Paratroopers Brigade who served after Sassy.

 Rabbi Levi & Miriam Hodakov and members of the Chabad of Clearwater graciously greeted each attendee on 17 Kislev 5775 as they entered the room.
 Soon thereafter Rabbi Shalom Adler, Director of Chabad of Pinellas County, welcomed the guest speaker and the audience with humor and vigor.

 Mr. Sassy Reuven began by setting the stage for the hostage rescue.
 He reminded everyone that at the time America was two hundred years old, and Bicentennial celebrations were occurring in early July.